-UN Women for the Empowerment of Future Women Leaders in Defence
+UN Women for the empowerment of future women leaders in defence

-Based on the above-indicated assessments, the MoD, with the support of the British Embassy, UN Women and the DCAF - Geneva Centre for Security Sector Governance, has launched a new programme – “Women in Defense: Building the cadre of future women leaders in defence”, to promote female participation in the country’s Defence Forces.
-Significantly, the first steps of its implementation have already been taken, and a working meeting with high-ranking leadership, including 30 representatives of the Georgian Defence Forces and the MoD, was held on 7-8 June.
+Based on these assessments, the MoD, with support from the British Embassy, UN Women and the Geneva Centre for Security Sector Governance (DCAF), has launched a new programme – “Women in Defense: Building the cadre of future women leaders in defence” – to promote female participation in the country’s defence forces.
+Significantly, the first steps of its implementation have already taken place – on 7-8 June a working meeting was held with the high-ranking leadership, including 30 representatives of the Georgian Defence Forces and the MoD.

-The meeting itself aimed at conceptualizing the importance of women’s involvement and leadership in Georgia’s national defence and security, and the identification of the specific actions needed for their career advancement.
+The meeting itself aimed at conceptualizing the importance of women’s involvement and leadership in national defence and security, and the identification of the specific actions needed for their career advancement.
 Notably, during the event, international experts from NATO and its partner countries shared their knowledge and the best practices on achieving gender equality in the field of defence.

-“Currently women make up 8% of the Georgian National Guard, while two years ago, there were no women at all.
+“Currently, women make up 8% of the Georgian National Guard, while two years ago, there were no women at all.
 It is also noteworthy that the trend is growing, women are showing increasing interest; the opinion that the army is not a place for women is no longer prevalent” – stated Brigadier General Roman Jokhadze during the meeting.
 After the discussion, the participants proceeded to outline specific plans and actions that further support gender equality and women’s leadership.

 The workshop was held within the framework of the UN Women project – “Accelerating Implementation of the Women, Peace and Security Agenda in Georgia” – and supported by the Conflict, Stability and Security Fund of the UK Government.